-RCDP work hard to keep the fees low on the very affordable Sri Lanka programs they offer.
+RCDP work hard to keep the fees low on the very affordable Sri Lanka volunteer programs they offer.
 Project costs depend on length of stay and destination, and are made up of three separate fees.

 The application fee of 269 USD - divided as follows: